png183/gba-tests/arm/readme.txt

 - Added tests for R15 offsets
 - Added tests for SWP bits 20, 21, and 23, which should all be ignored when decoding.
 Effect on execution is unknown, if any.

-TODO:
-- Make multiply.asm standalone, for the same reason as branches.asm and data_swap.asm
+multiply.asm and multiply.gba:
+- Added tests for R15 offsets
+- Added tests for R15 as destination register (writing to R15 should fail)
+- Added tests for bit 22 of instruction, which appears to be ignored by decode and execute stages